COLLECTIONS 2: ARISTOTLE, CICERO

 1. Aristotle, Rhetoric (between 329 & 323 b.c)

-The catalog of the Rhetoric must be viewed within the framework of the Aristotelian typology of the different types of reasoning carried by different types of discourses.
-In this typology of proofs, rhetorical discourse is opposed to dialectical dialogue and to scientific (syllogistic) discourse.
+The catalogue of the Rhetoric must be seen within the framework of the Aristotelian typology of the different types of proofs carried by different types of discourses.
+In this typology of proofs, rhetorical discourse is opposed to diaIectical dialogue and to scientific (syllogistic) discourse.
 Tricot points out that “syllogism is the genre, scientific (producer of science) [is] the specific difference that separates the scientific demonstration from the dialectical and rhetorical syllogisms” (S. A., I, 2, 15-25; p.
 8, note 3).
-The concept of persuasion in the Rhetoric must be seen in this context: scientific discourse produces apodictic knowledge, dialectical interaction produces probable truth and rhetorical syllogism or enthymeme is an element of persuasive discourse.
+The concept of persuasion in the Rhetoric must be seen in this context: scientific discourse produces apodictic knowledge; dialectical interaction produces probable truth and rhetorical syllogism or enthymeme is an element of persuasive discourse.
 Thus, by its very definition, rhetorical discourse cannot be probative; in short, the phrase “rhetorical evidence persuades” is a pleonasm.

-The catalog of arguments is situated as follows in the sub-typology organizing the rhetorical proofs (proof = pistis, “means of pressure”).
+The catalogue of arguments is located in the subtypology that organizes the rhetorical proofs (proof = pistis, “means of pressure”), as follows

 1.2 Wavering distinctions

-Aristotle establishes the following distinctions between the various kinds of rhetorical proof:
+Aristotle makes the following distinctions between the different types of rhetorical proofs:

 (a) “I call an enthymeme a rhetorical syllogism, and an example rhetorical induction.
 Now all orators produce belief by employing as proofs either examples or enthymemes, and nothing else.”
 (Rhet., I, 2, 8; Fr., p.
 19)